 Video Icebreakers are one of my personal favorites.
 I love playing Kid President Clips to the organization and staff that I oversee.
 They are inspiring and do not take a lot of time and energy.
 Sometimes there are people who like icebreakers but are not fans of getting up and moving around.
 Other individuals may not have the ability to move around.
 Videos are always the way to go to inspire some, make others laugh, and maybe produce a happy tear every now and then.
 Then, the group can get to know each other by discussing the video they all watched.

 Guessing games are also extremely fun to play.
 There are several types of guessing games that you can come up with on your own or find online.
-Some fun examples would be guess the movie, guess the song, guess the clip … you get the point.
+For example, guess the movie, guess the song, guess the clip … you get the point.
 These types of icebreakers are nice for individuals who are unable to move around a lot or individuals who do not like to do interactive games.
 They like to do things on their own, but still want to be a part of the group.
 This type of Icebreaker is your way around that.
 You are able to get everyone involved.
 To really add to the fun, present a prize at the end!

 Which of these sparked a great idea for your next meeting?
 Let us know!
 Until next time, have a great day!